tamu-edu/it-cloud-docs/src/cloud/aws/networking.md

 ### Using Subnets

 When you create resources in AWS, you will need to select a subnet to place the resource in.
 You should select the subnet that best fits the requirements of the resource you are creating.
 A reference table of the subnets and their IDs available in the TAMU VPC is provided below.
-Note that the following Availability Zones are not available for use due to cost reasons: `use1-az3`, `use1-az5`, `use1-az6`, `use2-az4`, `use2-az5`, `use2-az6`.
-Be sure any existing resources that are using any of these AZ's get moved to a supported AZ from the list below.
-If you require a service or resource type that is not available in the existing zones, please contact the Cloud Services team at [aip@tamu.edu](mailto:aip@tamu.edu).
+Note that not all availability zones in `us-east-1` have this network infrastructure.
+To avoid cross-zone bandwidth changes, avoid deploying resources to `use1-az3`, `use1-az5`, `use1-az6`.
+If you require a service or resource type that is not available in the existing zones, please contact the Cloud Services team at [cloudops@tamu.edu](mailto:cloudops@tamu.edu).

 `us-east-1` VpcId: `vpc-0c31fe331850b85b5`